projnanda/projnanda/home/nyc.md

 ### Why Youth Are Central

-The Agentic Web is being built now—and it must be shaped by those who will live in it.
+The Agentic Web is being built nowâ€”and it must be shaped by those who will live in it.
 Youth ambassadors bring the creativity, ethical awareness, and global diversity needed to ensure this next phase of the internet remains open, just, and human-centered.

 ---